karthikravi123/flipkart_review_scrapper/README.md

 The Python app that we have developed is residing on our local machine.
 But to make it available to end-users, we need to deploy it to either an on-premise server or to a cloud service.
 Heroku is one such cloud service provider.
 It is free to use(till 5 applications).
-19 | P a g eWe’ll deploy this application to the Heroku cloud, and then anybody with the URL can then consume our app.
+We’ll deploy this application to the Heroku cloud, and then anybody with the URL can then consume our app.